ijoshsmith/json2swift/README.md

 Assuming that the `json2swift` app is on your desktop…

-- Open a Terminal window and run this command:
+Open a Terminal window and run this command:
 ```
 cp ~/Desktop/json2swift /usr/local/bin/
 ```
+Now that a copy of `json2swift` is in your search path, delete it from your desktop.

 Verify `json2swift` is in your search path by running this in Terminal:
 ```
 json2swift